 Human Resources Services

 Human Resources Services (HRS) provides HR advice and support and incorporates the HR Development Centre (HRDC) as well as the Occupational Health Unit (OHU).
 These services provide advice and guidance on all matters relating to employment including those affecting the well-being of staff.
 HRS is staffed by professional and support staff and is committed to providing a high quality service.
 The main office is situated in Cottrell building (Room 4B1) on the Stirling campus.
 Any member of staff needing advice or assistance is encouraged to contact the office.
-Full details of the office staff and their various areas of responsibility are provided at the general induction for all new staff and are published on the University web pages here.
+Full details of the office staff and their various areas of responsibility are provided at the general induction for all new staff and are published on the Human Resources web pages.

 Human Resources Development Centre